Narrative Essay Topics

 • A time when you achieved something significant

-• A time when you failed at something
+• A time when you failed at something and what you did next

 • A significant event from your childhood

-• An experience that changed your life
+• An experience that changed how you see yourself or others

-Topics for an Imaginary Narrative
+What Are Good Topics for an Imaginary Narrative Essay?

 Some ideas for imaginary narrative essays include: